openlex3d/openlex3d/README.md

 Scripts and other tools for the OpenLex3D Benchmark

-Mantainers: Christina Kassab, Sacha Morin, Martin Büchner, Kumaraditya Gupta, Matías Mattamala
+Maintainers: Christina Kassab, Sacha Morin, Martin Büchner, Kumaraditya Gupta, Matías Mattamala

 ## Setup